 Alternative 3d.
 Establish a trip limit for the pot (340 lb gw) and other fisheries (17 lb gw) that will keep the fishery open all year.
-(Moved to Considered but rejected per Sept.
-2010 Council motion)

-Alternative 3.
-Establish a split commercial season for black sea bass.
+Alternative 4.
+Establish a split season for black sea bass.

-- Sub-Alternative 3a.
-Separate commercial ACLs quotas for June November and December May based on historical proportions of landings.
+Alternative 4a.
+Separate quotas for June-November and December-May based on historical proportions of landings.

-Sub-Alternative 3b.
-Separate commercial ACLs quotas for June December and J anuary-May based on historical proportions of landings.
+Alternative 4b.
+Separate quotas for June-December and January-May based on historical proportions of landings.

-Sub-Alternative 3c.
-Carry over unused portion of commercial ACL from first part of fishing year to second portion of season.
+Alternative 4c.
+Carry over unused portion from first part of fishing year to second portion of season.

-Sub-Alternative 3d.
-Carry over unused portion of commercial ACL from second part of fishing year to next fishing year.
+Alternative 4d.
+Carry over unused portion from second part of fishing year to next fishing year.

-Sub-Alternative 3c.
-Allow fishing for black sea bass with black sea bass pots until all but 100,000 pounds is harvested, and allow hook and line fishing to continue.
-Start second season for the remainder of the quota on June 1 of every year.
+Alternative 4e.
+Allow fishing for black sea bass with black sea bass pots until 100,000 pounds is harvested, and allow hook and line fishing to continue.
+Start second [pot?] season for the remainder of the quota on June 1. of every year.